Hot Shelter downgrades

 This is caused by an inconsistent change in the PC version related to texture mirroring (more on that in the Textures section).
 For some reason the developers mirrored some textures manually and adjusted UVs on some models to accommodate for the change.
 The textures were mirrored horizontally, vertically or in both directions.
 This is what it looks like:

-As you can see, texture mirroring affected texture quality negatively because the mirrored texture had to be stretched or squeezed to fit the same model.
+As you can see, texture mirroring had a negative impact on texture quality because the mirrored texture had to be stretched or squeezed.
 When applied to the model, the trap door texture (bottom) is only quarter of its original size (half the resolution of the original texture).
 However, manual mirroring is unnecessary in the PC port.
 The PC version’s native mirroring works fine and is still used for a lot of models that weren’t updated.
 The crown happens to be one of such models – the developers updated the UVs for other models that use the same texture, but didn’t update the crown model.

 Another PC-specific issue causes some models to be colored incorrectly.
-For example the Buyon badnik has wrong colors only in the PC version:
+For example the Buyon badnik has different colors only in the PC version:

-This might seem like nitpicking, but there’s a technical reason behind this issue, and it causes loss of detail in many cases.
+While this might seem like a minor change, there’s a technical reason behind this issue, and it causes loss of detail in many cases.
 When rendering a model, console versions of SADX usually ignore the model’s material colors.
 The PC version and later ports don’t ignore them, and the models end up colored in strange ways.
 For example, Chaos 0 is blue only in the PC version and later ports (even though his textures are still green), and the jungle in the Mystic Ruins looks broken partially because the PC version and later ports process its material colors.
 There are many cases like these throughout the game.

 There are supposed to be two Sweep badniks in the second act of Twinkle Park, but only one shows up in SADX despite being included in the game’s SET file.
 There is a programming error preventing it from spawning properly, which can be avoided by moving the badnik’s position slightly.